fprime-community/fprime-tutorial-hello-world/README.md

 Deployments are a single build of F´ software.
 Each deployment results in one software executable that can be run along with other associated files.
 Each deployment has a topology that defines the system.

-This tutorial will create the `MyDeployment` deployment, run this deployment, and test it through the F´ GDS.
+This tutorial will create the `HelloWorldDeployment` deployment, run this deployment, and test it through the F´ GDS.

 #### Topology